 Abingdon Fiction publishes stories of faith, hope, and love that encourage readers to explore life through the challenges and victories of true-to-life characters, realistic emotional journeys, and ripped-from-the-headlines action.
-Boasting titles from some of Christian publishing’s best known authors as well as debut talent, our fiction line includes contemporary and historical romances, suspense and mystery, Amish titles and the Quilts of Love line.
-Whatever genre, every book we publish expresses God’s enduring love and grace for all.
+We are currently seeking books in the suspense, romantic suspense, and women’s fiction genres.

 Abingdon Press provides resources that meet the needs of all those who seek and would serve God.
 We produce and deliver hundreds of thousands of resources that people want and use for their ministries and for their lives of faith.
 Among these products are books (Christian Living Trade Line | Academic | Leadership and more), supply items, music resources, curriculum resources, and a host of other print and digital media.

 Most of our book publishing is done on a royalty basis: The author is paid a percentage of the retail price of copies sold.
 We assume the expense of editing, printing, binding, advertising, and promotion and in most cases, we arrange for illustration.
 Through our own sales personnel, we distribute to retail bookstores those books published under our imprint.
 We also handle subsidiary rights as well as foreign sales and translation rights.